 Located on the Isle of Cumbrae on the Firth of Clyde, FSC Millport has a rich history as a marine research station.
 Since becoming a field centre, purpose-built accommodation and teaching spaces have been created to provide an excellent base for a range of courses.
 The Centre is easily reached in just 10 minutes by ferry from the mainland at Largs.
-FSC Millport has its very own Robertson Aquarium and Museum, housing a range of local marine species and natural history exhibits and an independent research facility with 6 wet-work spaces and aquaculture equipment.
+FSC Millport has its very own Robertson Aquarium and Museum (currently closed for winter), housing a range of local marine species and natural history exhibits and an independent research facility with 6 wet-work spaces and aquaculture equipment.

 Food at our centres